Every teacher knows that there is nothing worse than a bored class.

 Online learning tools, educational applications, various gamification techniques – many schools are already using these resources to engage students.

-When we talk of engagement, we are bound to mention Virtual Reality, as today there is nothing more engaging than this technology.
+When we talk of engagement, we are bound to mention virtual reality (VR), as today there is nothing more engaging than this technology.

 Professionally created virtual reality apps are sure to make even adults aah and ooh, let alone children and teenagers.